hzget/goblog/README.md

 The user can run containers of goblog, mysql and redis.

 * run all containers with docker-compose.yaml:

-    docker-compose up -d

-* if there's any errors, you can start the services in the following order:
   * docker-compose up -d mysql
   * docker-compose up -d redis
   * docker-compose up -d goblog